 Luis Suárez in 2013-14 (43)

 31 Goals, 12 Assists

 Luis Suárez missed the opening five matches of 2013-14 through suspension but made up for lost time when he returned to the Liverpool side.
-He played in all 33 of their matches in the Premier League season following his suspension, being involved in 43 goals overall – more than any other player in 2013-14.
+He played in all 33 of the Premier League matches he wasn’t suspended for, being involved in 43 goals overall – more than any other player in 2013-14.
 Even more impressive, none of his 31 goals came from the penalty spot.

-The Uruguayan striker was on 39 goal involvements by March 22, with eight Premier League matches remaining for the Reds in the season – but could only muster four more in these eight appearances (three goals, one assist), as Liverpool fell short (well, slipped over) of the Premier League title at the last hurdle.
-Manchester City won the league by two points, despite Brendan Rodgers’ side leading the competition by five points ahead of their 36th game of the season at home to a weakened Chelsea side.
-We all know what happened next.
+The Uruguayan striker was on 39 goal involvements by 22 March, but he could only muster four more in final eight appearances (three goals, one assist) of the season, as Liverpool slipped up at the last hurdle in their Premier League title challenge.
+Manchester City won the league by two points despite Brendan Rodgers’ side leading the competition by five points ahead of their 36th game of the season at home to a weakened Chelsea side.
+We all know what happened then…

-Suárez could have had even more with a bit more luck – he hit the woodwork nine times (four more than any other player), while only Chelsea’s Eden Hazard (93) and Man City’s Samir Nasri (92) created more chances than he did (88).
+Suárez could have had even more goal involvements with a bit more luck; he hit the woodwork nine times (four more than any other player), while only Chelsea’s Eden Hazard (93) and Man City’s Samir Nasri (92) created more chances than he did (88).

 Mohamed Salah in 2017-18 (42)

 Liverpool fans were excited by the signing of Mohamed Salah in the summer of 2017 from Serie A side Roma, but they probably didn’t expect a debut season from the Egyptian forward that was this good.

 Salah was involved in 42 goals in 36 appearances, 10 more than any other player, while he also picked up the 2017-18 Golden Boot in the Premier League thanks to his 32 scored.